hanbzu/antibookclub/README.md

 ## Context

-We want to find people to a book with in a sync book club.
+To find people to read a book with (~ a book club).

 ## Forces that make demands on the form